Colic in babies

 What parents can do

 This can be a tough time for both parents and for other children in the family.
+Children get upset when a baby cries.
 Try to spend time together when your baby is not crying.

-It is not clear how useful medicines for colic are.
+It is not clear how useful medicines for colic are, and mostly it is recommended that medicines are not used.

 - The crying gets better by itself, often quite suddenly, whether you use any medicines or not.